Photorealistic Land Planning Exhibits

 The goal of early experimenters was to entice emerging giants of industry to use their inventions.
 If inventions were adopted and manufactured, inventors could receive royalties and licensing fees for decades to come.

 The number of U.S. patent registrations exploded in the early 1900’s.
 The Patent Office in Washington, D.C. issued certificates as shown above.
 Such registrations helped guarantee inventors’ rights.
-After patents were granted, men such as Trumble could hardly sit back and relax.
+After patents were granted, mens such as Trumble could hardly sit back and relax.
 Maintaining patents was necessary.
 Defending them in court became critical.
 Trumble showed he'd try all means to avoid litigation.
 There are instances when he did, such as in a land dispute with the movie star, William S. Hart.
 If Trumble had to prove his patents unique before a judge, he aimed to win.
 The book explains these challenges.

 PATENTS LEADING TO COMPANIES